Israel and Hamas agree to breakthrough deal on hostage release and four-day truce | KRDO

 “I really do hope to see someone walking out of there alive,” Shoshany said.
 “We want a chance to see our loved ones back.
 This is all we want and I really hope this is just the first step in this mess.”

-Liz Hirsh Naftali, the great-aunt of Abigail Edan, a 3-year-old US citizen being held hostage by Hamas, told CNN that the situation has been “excruciating.”
+Liz Hirsh Naftali, the great-aunt of Abigail Edan, the 3-year-old US citizen being held hostage by Hamas, told CNN that the situation has been “excruciating.”

 “We have spent the last seven weeks, seven weeks, worrying, wondering, praying, hoping,” she said.